cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 # Getting Started with Linear Regression and Vowpal Wabbit

 This guide describes how to perform Linear Regression with Vowpal Wabbit (VW).
 It features an overview of a simple regression problem using a VW workflow tutorial with examples.
-Find information about interacting with VW, including structuring input, understanding output, and learn important VW diagnostics.
+You will find information about interacting with VW, including structuring input, understanding output, and learn important VW diagnostics.

 ## Getting started with Vowpal Wabbit